Searches for Transplant Programs

 - Living Donor Transplants in a Year (shown for kidney and liver searches only): This column displays the number of living donor transplants the program performed during a recent 1-year period, currently 7/1/2019 – 6/30/2020.
 This number is shown in the full PSR, Figure A1.

 - Survival on the Waiting list [not shown for Kidney search results]: This column displays a 5-tier assessment of the program’s standardized waitlist mortality rate ratio, which can be found in the full PSR, Figure B5.
 This is a measure of how often patients survive after being registered on a program’s waiting list before undergoing transplant.
 A full explanation of how this tier is calculated can be found here.
 In short, programs are grouped by rate of waitlist survival before transplant, from lowest (tier 1) to highest (tier 5).
-This is evaluated over a 2-year period, currently from 7/1/2018 – 3/12/2020.
+This is evaluated over a 2-year period, for all organs but kidney and lung, currently from 1/1/2019 – 12/31/2020.
+(Transplants performed between 3/13/2020 and 6/12/2020 are excluded.)
+Lung transplants performed between 1/1/2019 and 3/12/2020 are evaluated.
 Note that this column is not displayed when searching for kidney transplant programs.
 This was piloted in 2016-2018 and feedback was to not display waitlist mortality tiers on the search results for kidney programs given that many kidney transplant candidates are not directly cared for by the program at which they are listed.
 This waitlist mortality rate ratio for kidney programs can be found within the full PSR, Figure B5.

 - Getting a Deceased Donor Transplant Faster: This column displays a 5-tier assessment of the program’s standardized deceased-donor transplant rate ratio, which can be found in the full PSR, Figure B2D.
 This is a measure of how quickly candidates at the program can undergo transplant with an organ from a deceased donor.
 A full explanation of how this tier is calculated can be found here.
 In short, programs are grouped into 1 of 5 tiers.
 Programs in tier 1 have relatively low transplant rates, and programs in tier 5 have relatively high transplant rates, meaning that their candidates tend to undergo transplant faster than candidates at other programs.
 Living donor transplants are not included in this metric; therefore, candidates who expect to undergo living donor transplant may choose to pay less attention to it.
-This is evaluated over a 2-year period, currently from 7/1/2018 – 3/12/2020.
+This is evaluated over a 2-year period, currently from 1/1/2019 – 12/31/2020.
+(Transplants performed between 3/13/2020 and 6/12/2020 are excluded.)

 Additional Information in the Search Results Table